How to Speed Up Your Amazon Fire TV Stick

 NB: You should always make sure you’re running the latest version of the app.
 If you disable automatic updates, don’t forget to check for them manually.

 4. Disable Unused Services

-Prime Photos provides unlimited photo storage from Prime members; Whispersync syncs progress, high scores, and other gaming data across all your Amazon devices.
+Prime Photos provides unlimited photo storage from Prime members; Whispersync syncs progress, high scores, and other gaming data across all of your Amazon devices.

 If you don’t use either of the services, you should turn them off.
 To turn off Prime Photos, go to Settings > Applications > Prime Photos and turn off both Allow Guest Connections and Access Prime Photos.

 To disable Whispersync, you need to go to Settings > Applications > GameCircle > Whispersync for Games.

 Unsurprisingly, your Amazon Fire TV Stick is set to collect a significant amount of data about you when you use the device.